aaron-grau/curic/sql/readings/orm.md

 database.

 We've previously worked directly with a database by writing SQL.
-One downside was that this embedded SQL code is in our Ruby code; though this works, it would be nice to work, as much as possible, only in Ruby syntax.
+One downside was that this embedded SQL code is in our Ruby code.
+Though this works, it would be nice to use Ruby syntax as much as possible.

 Also, when we fetched data from our SQL database, the data was returned in generic `Hash` objects.
 For instance, if our database was